-Or if you don't want to become a Veterinary Nurse, consider taking a Veterinary Support Assistant course instead...
+Or if you don't want to become a veterinary nurse, consider taking a veterinary support assistant course instead...

-Pet Behaviourists are commonly called to deal with cats or dogs who are exhibiting unusual or worrying behaviour – usually after any sort of medical condition is ruled out by a vet.
+Pet behaviourists are commonly called to deal with cats or dogs who are exhibiting unusual or worrying behaviour – usually after any sort of medical condition is ruled out by a vet.
 For example, a dog might be resisting going out for a walk for no known reason, or a cat might have withdrawn and taken to hiding in strange places.

-The routes into this profession can vary with some people preferring to study a degree in animal behaviour, and others preferring to apply for a job working closely with animals (for example in a dog kennel, or animal rescue centre) and train on the job.
+The routes into this profession can vary with some people preferring to study a degree in animal behaviour, and others preferring to apply for a job working closely with animals (for example, in a dog kennel or animal rescue centre) and train on the job.

 Were you born to be wild?
-If so, a job as a Zookeeper could be just what you’ve been looking for…
+If so, a job as a zookeeper could be just what you’ve been looking for…

-One way to do this is by taking a Level 3 Extended Diploma in Animal Management at your local college or adult education centre, and then applying for a Trainee Zookeeper role so you can continue to learn on the job.
+One way to do this is by taking a Level 3 Extended Diploma in animal management at your local college or adult education centre, and then applying for a trainee zookeeper role so you can continue to learn on the job.

 Are you barking mad about the idea of spending your days hanging out with a bunch of mutts?
-Then why not try your hand at dog walking or sitting…
+Then why not try your hand at dog walking or sitting?

-The great thing about walking or sitting for dogs (apart from being surrounded by dogs) is that you can do it on a self-employed basis; choosing how many dogs you want to take on at any one time, and what days or hours you are prepared to work.
+The great thing about walking or sitting for dogs (apart from being surrounded by dogs) is that you can do it on a self-employed basis; choosing how many dogs you want to take on at any one time, and what days or hours you’re prepared to work.
 You’ll also be able to set your own hourly or daily rate, which will usually be influenced by what others are charging for walking or sitting services locally.

 If you think you’d like to give it a go, then all you really need to get started is a reasonable level of fitness and a love of dogs – and it’s also worth getting specific insurance for dog walkers or sitters, which will usually include public liability insurance.
 This means that if a dog is to be injured or become unwell whilst in your care, then the cost of any claims against you are covered.